lennoxsj/sjl-health-tracker/README.md

     * Load score (personalized point-based load sore assigned to different activities)
     * Mettle Index

-This repository contains the core scoring and data ingestion logic — as this is a personal project, the full dashboard, data pipeline, and configuration are not included here.
-Ingestion modules for Garmin, Oura, Eight Sleep, and Strava sync data to .json files.
-My bespoke scores are calculated, and deployed to the Streamlit cloud.
-My streamlit dashboard sits here: https://sjl-health-tracker.streamlit.app/

 ## What is the Mettle Index?